 On Intercultural Understanding

-I would argue that this Intercultural Dimension has a practical aspect and a conceptual aspect.
+I would argue that such Intercultural Understanding has a practical aspect and a conceptual aspect.
 The practical aspect consists of precisely what is dealt with in these texts - the skills and knowledge needed to interact with people with tact & diplomacy.
 The conceptual aspect consists of the ways in which empathy can be constructed - the information and understanding required to grasp an unfamiliar world view, and to see how that world-view affects real life.